malivp3494/dotfiles/README.md

 # Things to do after fresh install (Self Reminder)

-<b>Edit:</b> I've grown up.
-Now I use Arch.
+<b>Edit:</b> I'm a grown up now, I use Arch.
+<b>Edit2:</b> I don't even know if I should be proud of it.

-This document is created to install the necessary packages required to be installed every time I do a fresh install of [**Ubuntu 16.04**](releases.ubuntu.com/16.04/) or whatever.
+Everything below this that I created to install the necessary packages required to be installed every time I do a fresh install of [**Ubuntu 18.04**](releases.ubuntu.com/18.04/) or whatever.
 Execute commands as follows.

-## 1. Install TLP, Chrome and VSCode

-yeah it saves battery. install it by running `sudo apt-get install tlp tlp-rdw`
-<br> For, chrome and vscode, download deb packages and install them by `sudo dpkg -i chrome.deb code.deb`

-## 2. Install RTL8723BE WiFi Drivers
+## 1. Install RTL8723BE WiFi Drivers

+Arch contains this by default.

 Ubuntu somehow doesn't support wifi drivers for my `hp-ac-120tx` [Specifications](https://support.hp.com/in-en/document/c04779465).<br/>
-So we need to manually install the drivers.
+So I need to manually install the drivers.
 It shows weak wifi signal, I'm able to connect only if I keep my laptop right next to the router.
 Just follow the steps and you'll be fine.
-[Reference Link](https://connectwww.com/how-to-solve-realtek-rtl8723be-weak-wifi-signal-problem-in-ubuntu/4625/) <br><br>
+[Reference Link](https://connectwww.com/how-to-solve-realtek-rtl8723be-weak-wifi-signal-problem-in-ubuntu/4625/) <br>
 Open Terminal and execute:

 1. `git clone https://github.com/lwfinger/rtlwifi_new.git`